lsrsilva/auth-base-jwt/README.md

 - rest
   - Rest layer application.

-The layer cannot access layers there is above here, but layers of top level can access layers of bottom level.
+The layer cannot access layers that is above here, but layers of top level can access layers of bottom level.

 Domain and commons are layers on the same level.